CyrilSharma/Blog/content/article/typst.typ

 We can also do fancy graphics and callouts, but sadly all such things require exporting to svg, and typst doesn't support selectable text for this.
+I think this will be useful for plotting graphs and tables though.
 #align(center)[
   #graphic(
     box(